Use these top ten tips to plan like a park ranger.

 Hike or bike over 20 miles of pavement or packed gravel on the Heritage Trail.
 Stop at top attractions throughout the park on your journey.

 Sleeping Bear Dunes offers some great places to explore the night skies.
 View constellations you never knew existed, watch in awe the expanse of the Milky Way, and perhaps catch a glimpse of the Northern Lights.
-Discover the at Night Sky.
+Discover the at Night Sky on our park webpage.